 The last of the technologies that represent the remote attack surface is Near Field Communication (NFC).
 NFC is often used for contactless payment and its ranges is usually less that 1 foot.
 The NFC protocol often uses the NFC Data Exchange Format (NDEF) whose messages can any type of data including URLs and images.
 The parsing of this data can lead to other applications being launched often with no user interaction.

 We just quickly discussed a few mechanisms that could be leveraged by attacks and is by no means a complete technical analysis of the attack surface.
-If you are interested in reading more technical write-ups on specific topics where the Android attack surface is examined, visit the links below.
+If you are interested in reading more technical write-ups on specific topics where the Android attack surface is examined, click here.